tessc14/-Flipping-Flashcards-/README.md

 You don't like our questions? 🧐

-Wow, what rudeness.

-However, we anticipated this from someone as uncultured as you.

-Such that we have created a page to make your own questions!
+Good thing we have created a page to make your own questions!

-So go wild with whatever muck you wish to remember and learn.
+So go wild with whatever you wish to remember and learn.

 ### Your very own Flipping Flashcards